mia-platform/documentation/docs/business_suite/guide_cms.md

 a dialog where you can define the following properties:

 * `Display label`: the displayed name of the filter
-* `Display by default`: whether the filter will be selected by default when the page is open
+* `Display by default`: whether the filter will be selected by default when the page is opened.

 If you have at least one filter saved, a button with the list icon will appear next to the *add filter* button.
 By clicking on it, you can view, apply, modify, and delete all the saved filters.